BenMiller0/cse15l-lab-reports/Lab-Report5.md

 ## Part 1 - Debugging Senerio
 <b> [Student Post] Something wrong with test.sh bash script </b>
 <br> Hi!
 I am trying to write a bash script that compiles and runs JUnit tests on my ```CustomLinkedList.java``` file.
 It should put the output of the test runs into
 a text file called ```results.txt```.
-But I am getting error messages in the terminal that make me think it is not recongizing JUnit.
-I think my syntax is correct, so I think it might have something to do with the way my files are set up in the directory?
+Is there something wrong with the way I wrote my bash script?
+I cannot seem to get it to work properly.
 <br>
 Here is the terminal output when I run ```bash test.sh``` on my terminal:
 <br>